pcichowicz/USER-Reduction/README.md

 eg.

-./run_scripts.sh fastp mark_duplicates bwa_aln statistics mapdamage
+./run_scripts.sh fastp mark_duplicates bwa_aln mapdamage

 Script will then only require one user input, the project name (this is the name given to the -n <Project name> from the **setup_script.sh**).
 Both **.config** and **fastq.list** files will be sourced and use metadata (input/parameters/samples) for tools selected.
 Example of fastp, bwa aln and picard tool being used below.